 Dr. Holly Jacobs was a victim of revenge porn for three and a half years.
 During those years, the police and FBI continuously refused to file criminal charges against her ex on the grounds that there were technically no laws against what he was doing.
 After her ex’s targeted behavior forced her to change jobs, go through several email addresses, legally change her name, deactivate all of her social media accounts, cancel her attendance to professional meetings, and restrict her from publishing in her field, she decided that there needed to be laws against it.

 In August 2012, Dr. Jacobs started EndRevengePorn.org as a website to host a petition collecting signatures in favor of criminalizing revenge porn in the United States.
 The site also contained a survey that collected data regarding the prevalence of revenge porn and the effects that it had on its victims.
-Dr. Jacobs planned to share these statistics with legislators and the public once an acceptable sample size was achieved.
+These statistics were shared with legislators and the public to show just how much damage revenge porn could cause in one’s life and, thus, why there is a need to criminalize it.

 “Because the people who are crazy enough to think they can change the world,